dominicroye/meteogalicia/README.md

 Dominic Royé
 20/02/2019

-At this moment two functions are available to download data of the Galician Weather Service.
+At this moment two functions are available to download data of the [Galician Weather Service](https://www.meteogalicia.gal/web/index.action).

 1. Lightning strike data.

 2. Daily meteorological variables.

+For more RSS services have a look at this [page info](https://www.meteogalicia.gal/web/RSS/rssIndex.action?request_locale=gl).

 Meteorological data
 -------------------